matyushkovvv/Cinema-Bot/README.md

 Cinema Bath is designed for free viewing of movies and TV series

-# How to start
+# 1) To install dependencies, enter the command
-To install dependencies, enter the command "pip install -r requirements.txt "
+# pip install -r requirements.txt